EQPolar/station-explorer/README.md

 The project will create a mashup of various APIs to create allow the user to explorer information about UK train stations.

+To view a production version of this project go to: http://se.builtprecise.io

+To run the development version of this project, you will need to clone it to your machine and then downloaded the project dependancies using bower.
+Then you can use gulp to serve the project locally.

 The main interface will consist of a map with place markers for various UK train stations.
-The user will be able to click on the map indicator to bring up a modal window that shows the following:
+The user will be able to click on the map indicator to bring up a window that shows the following:
-* Station name / postcode
+* Station name
 * Current weather
 * Wikipedia blurb
 * Image
-* Live departure and arrival info

-Each section will have a link that will allow the user to click and go to an external link with information about that topic.
-For example, postcode will take the user to a new window on Google Maps with the postcode location set.

-### Interface Details
-::TODO

 ### APIs Used
 * Google Maps
-* Network Rail Live Dep/Arr Info
-* Forcast.io Weather API
+* OpenWeather API
 * Wikipedia API
 * Google Image API